 Craig is a funds Partner at Ogier in Guernsey and is highly experienced in the structuring, restructuring, establishment and running of offshore funds and collective investment vehicles and has advised on numerous listings on a variety of stock exchanges.

-Craig made the move from London to Guernsey in 2016 after being approached by Ken Okumura, offshore legal recruitment specialist at Robert Walters.
+Craig made the move from London to Guernsey in 2016 after being approached, offshore legal recruitment specialists at Robert Walters.
 Here, Craig provides insights and advice based on his own experiences on making the move offshore as seamless as possible.

 Craig, you have now been based offshore for over two and a half years.
 Can you tell us a little about the decision-making behind your move to Guernsey?